Yazan0930/latex-linter/README.md

 ### Installing

 Installation steps are necessary so go through each step to do so

+Step into the directory where you downloaded the file

+RUN:
 ```
 pip install latex_linter-0.0.1-py3-none-any.whl
 ```

 ### Uninstalling

-Run:
+You can uninstall the package by running from any directory:
 ```
 pip uninstall latex_linter-0.0.1-py3-none-any.whl
 ```

 ## Running

 ### Latex Linter